groydis/test-frontend-developer/documentation/questions.md

 Answer:

-## How can this taks be split apart to be done as efficiently as possible by a team of developers?
+## How can this task be split apart to be done as efficiently as possible by a team of developers?

 Answer: